JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 ---

-The other day I was deep in the weeds of some data access code that relies heavily on Dapper for talking to a Postgres database, where most curmudgeonly developers like myself tend to find themselves when fine tuning an application, and landed on a solution to a particular problem I was having in the best form possible: removing code entirely.
+The other day I was deep in the weeds of some data access code that relies heavily on Dapper for talking to a Postgres database, where most curmudgeonly developers like myself tend to find themselves when fine-tuning an application, and landed on a solution to a particular problem I was having in the best form possible: removing code entirely.

-## It's free value equality
+## Value equality for free

 As .NET devs, we've all probably been using `IEqualityComparer<T>` or `IEquatable<T>` for some time well before `record` types we're a thing,